Eudossodicnido/Case_Study_2_Pizza_Runner_8_Week_SQL_Challenge/README.md

 ## Data Cleaning
 Before starting to answer the questions, some data cleaning is in order.
 Specifically:
 - null values and data types in the customer_orders table
 - null values and data types in the runner_orders table
 - Alter data type in pizza_names table

-First, we'll clean up exclusions and extras in the customer_orders by createting a TEMP TABLE customer_orders1 and using CASE WHEN
+First, we'll clean up exclusions and extras in the customer_orders by creating a TEMP TABLE customer_orders1 and using CASE WHEN

 ~~~~sql
 SELECT